Vegan Matzo Ball Soup

 Passover is a time to reflect on the journey of the Jewish people from slavery in Egypt to freedom in their own land.
 It’s a time to celebrate the renewal of spring and the promise of new beginnings.
 Also known as the Spring Festival and the Festival of Freedom, this hearty dish harkens back to the roots of Jews overcoming hardships, with the matzo meal representing the unleavened bread the Jews ate while escaping slavery in Egypt; its vegetables signaling the celebration, promise, and hope of Spring; and the modern-day warmth of gathering with friends and family to celebrate freedom.

-This comforting and nourishing dish has been a staple of Jewish cuisine for generations, and this plant-based version is no exception.
+This comforting and nourishing soup has been a staple of Jewish cuisine for generations, and this plant-based version is no exception.
 With a delicious combination of flavors and textures, it’s the perfect way to pay tribute to the rich history and cultural significance of Passover while still indulging in a modern and healthy twist on a beloved classic.

 A hot bowl of vegan matzo ball soup with three matzo balls inside the vegetarian broth.